rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 ideas, especially those that are most dear to us?

 What follows is meant to be a set of questions in the Socratic tradition.
-The reader is invited to ponder them and seek their own answers.
+The reader is invited to ponder them and *seek their own answers*.

 Faith